princeton-nlp/HELMET/README.md

 Finally, simply add a new case to the `load_data` function that calls the function that you just wrote to load your data.
 You can refer to the existing tasks for examples (e.g., `load_json_kv`, `load_narrativeqa`, and `load_msmarco_rerank`).

-## Adding new models

-The existing code supports using HuggingFace-supported models and API models (OpenAI, Anthropic, Google, and Together).
-To add a new model or use a different framework (e.g., VLLM), you can modify the `model_utils.py` file.
-Specifically, you need to create a new class that implements `prepare_inputs` (how the inputs are processed) and `generate` functions.
-Then, you can add a new case to `load_LLM`.
-Please refer to the existing classes for examples.

 ## Dataset correlation analysis